Bikes · Resale guide

 Factors That Affect Yamaha R15 V4 Resale Value

-Overall Physical Condition (₹10,000-₹25,000 impact): This is huge.
-A bike with minimal scratches, no dents, and well-maintained paint will always fetch a premium.
-Visible damage to fairings, tank, or chassis can significantly drop the price.
+Overall Physical Condition (₹10,000-₹25,000 impact).
+This is huge.
+A bike with minimal scratches, no dents, and well-maintained paint will always fetch a higher price.
+Buyers pay a premium for a visually appealing machine.

 Maintenance Cost Breakdown (India, 2026)